More Testable Code with Hexagonal Architecture (Talk)

 Recently at PhillyXP (remote), I gave an updated version of my talk on how Hexagonal Architecture—primarily its separation of concerns—helps make code more testable.
 If you’ve seen past versions of this, you’ll want to see this one.
 I’ve shifted the focus a bit to focus more on tests and what we want out of them.
 I’m also using my new language for describing tests: I/O-Free Tests (sometimes known as unit tests) and I/O Tests (sometimes matches what people call integration tests).
 I’ll be writing more about the difference, because I think we often get too hung up on “what’s a unit?” instead of “what kind of test would be useful here?”

 There’s only so much I can fit in an hour or so, and so I built a 15+ hour course that dives deep into all aspects of making code more testable and refactoring to Hexagonal Architecture.
-Sales are currently open only through March 8, 2023!
+Sign up here to find out when the course is on sale again.

 Click here to download the slides from the presentation.